strongqa/howitzer/README.md

 The framework was built with modern patterns, techniques, and tools in automated testing.
 For details, please see [Test Framework Design](https://github.com/strongqa/howitzer/wiki/Test-Framework-Design).

 ## Key Benefits
-- Independent of test web application, its technologies and lanquage.
+- Independent of test web application, its technologies and languages.
 - Fast installation of the complete testing infrastructure (takes less than 5 minutes).
 - Flexible configuration of the test framework.
 - Possibility to choose between Cucumber or RSpec BDD tool.